 Why is Toe Walking Ever Problematic?

-You see, it is true that as many as 41% of autistic children do toe-walk, the fact that your child walks this way DOES NOT mean that your little one is autistic.
-Five-percent of all kids have toe-walked at some point in their life without any developmental delays (known as idiopathic toe-walking, as a stand alone condition, it is not a good indicator of bigger problems.)
+You see, it is true that as many as 41% of autistic children do toe-walk.
+But the fact that your child walks this way DOES NOT mean that your little one is autistic.
+In fact, five-percent of all kids have toe-walked at some point in their life.
+And they've done so without any developmental delays.
+In this case, we'd call it idiopathic toe-walking.
+That means it's a stand alone condition, and it is not a good indicator of bigger problems.)